KyGost/InnerWorlds/README.md

 ## Continuing the work
 If you want to, feel free to make a fork.
-Feel free, too, to then request a PR.
+Feel free, also, to then request a PR.
 If you make a considerable PR, I will likely give you permissions for this repo.
 I am quite unlikely to merge anything myself.

 ## Licence